Puza24/Cypress/README.md

 - Now you should see one package.json file successfully created in your project
 5. Cypress Installation
-- To start installation just run command 'npm install cypress --save-dev' and this will also make an entry into your package.json file
+- To start installation just run command 'npm install cypress --save-dev' and this will also make a cypress entry into your package.json file
 6. Now you should have 1 folder and 2 files inside your project
 - Files: package-lock.json and package.json
 - Folder: node_modules